allenea/PyDatPicture/README.md

 ## Travel Much?
 Use your pictures to figure out where you've been.
 This is a python program written to extract metadata from images on your computer and process that data into a csv file with time, latitude, and longitude.
 The output can be mapped in GIS or Python.

+This program was written with the intention of having the user program as little as possible.
+The goal is to have you download the software and just run it.

 ## The User only needs to modify the USER_DEFINED_VARIABLES.py file.
 More often than not the default settings will not need to be changed.
 - Compatible with Windows and OS X systems.
 Unknown for Linux.
     - For windows users it is assumed that you are on the C: drive.